MicrosoftDocs/entra-docs/docs/identity-platform/custom-extension-tokenissuancestart-setup.md

 ## Create and build the Azure Function app

 In this step, you create an HTTP trigger function API using Visual Studio, install the required NuGet packages and copy in the sample code.
-You'll build the project and run the function locally to extract the function URL.
+You build the project and run the function locally to extract the function URL.

 ### Create the Azure Function app

+To create an Azure Function app, follow these steps:

 1. Open Visual Studio, and select **Create a new project**.
 1. Search for and select **Azure Functions**, then select **Next**.